-As the COVID-19 Global Pandemic continues, NASPA is both cautiously optimistic and prepared to manage our place-based events with the health, safety, and well-being of our attendees in mind.
+As the COVID-19 Global Pandemic status changes with the Omicron variant, NASPA is aware of the surge and the current 30-day State of Emergency in the State of Maryland.
+We have been in touch with leaders in Baltimore and will continue to monitor the data.
+NASPA is both cautiously optimistic and prepared to manage our place-based events with the health, safety, and well-being of our attendees in mind.
 NASPA is committed to providing a safe, productive, and welcoming environment in which to learn.
 All participants, including, but not limited to, attendees, speakers, sponsors, volunteers, NASPA staff, service providers, and others are expected to abide by our code of conduct and all polices in effect for the event.

 We will continue to monitor and update safety precautions for the NASPA Annual Conference regularly and coordinate with trusted national resources, state and local public health agencies, and the hotels/venues hosting the event.

 At this time, we plan to join in Baltimore for our first place-based annual meeting since 2019.
 We will continue to assess the risks in the area local to the event and the current status in the United States.
 In keeping with the Association's duty of care and the responsibility as host, NASPA has implemented safety requirements for the 2022 NASPA Annual Conference.

 As of January 7, 2022, we have updated our policies to the below and we reserve the right to modify these policies and procedures at any time given the rapidly changing nature of the current global pandemic.